programmatix/CParser/README.md

                 translation-unit external-declaration
 ```

+This says that a translation-unit is made up of a list of at least one external-declaration's.

 So the parser.translationUnit parser will return a TranslationUnit() case class, containing a list of ExternalDeclaration():

 ```
 case class TranslationUnit(v: Seq[ExternalDeclaration])
 ```

 You can walk through these structures, referring to the code and spec to see the options at each stage.
-It's not worth documenting every class as they're simple wrappers corresponding nearly 1-to-1 with the C grammar.
+Every class is a simple wrapper corresponding nearly 1-to-1 with the C grammar.

+A CParseFail contains the index in the input string where parsing failed, along with an attempt to explain the failure.
+As long as you're providing valid C code there shouldn't be parse errors - please raise an issue if you do see them.

 ## Contributing